OVN-Kubernetes Network Topology¶

 - node-local-external-switch: connects the gateway router to the external bridge

-- transit-switch: This is the shiny new component coming in for IC.
-It is distributed across the nodes in the cluster and is responsible for routing traffic between the different zones.
+- transit-switch: distributed across the nodes in the cluster and responsible for routing traffic between the different zones.

 FIXME: This page is lazily written, there is so much more to do here.